icapps/ios-stella/README.md

 ### Localization

-Localize a key on no time with this handy localization function.
+Localize a key in no time with this handy localization function.

 ```swift
 let key = "this_is_your_localization_key"